khale/academic-kickstart/content/authors/florentin-bekier/_index.md

 ---
 # Display name
-name: "Nanda Velugoti"
+name: "Florentin Bekier"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Nanda Velugoti"
+- Name "Florentin Bekier"

 # Is this the primary user of the site?
 superuser: false